Learn more about automatic

 • International purchase

-• Online and phone purchases where the card is not physically present
+• Desktop and phone purchases where the card is not physically present

 • Declined transactions

-Once you have completed setting up any additional card transaction alerts, you may want to review and adjust any share alerts set up in Online Banking.
+Once you have completed setting up any additional card transaction alerts, you may want to review and adjust any share alerts set up in Digital Banking.